bahrus/custom-enhancements/README.md

 ## How custom elements can opt in -- initial thoughts

 So far we've been discussing using enhancements to enhance third party elements, built-in or custom.
-Some of those are quite perpendicular in functionality -- logging, persistence, binding, some more aligned with the the functionality the element provides.
+Some of those are quite perpendicular in functionality -- logging, persistence, binding, some more aligned with the functionality the element provides.

 But I think some of the infrastructure behind this proposal could be useful to [first party developers](https://github.com/WICG/webcomponents/issues/814#issuecomment-3392840225) as well.
 In particular:

 1. The ability to break down one behavior into various aspects via quite semantic attributes, and roll them up into one behavior/enhancement.
 2. Name-spacing support for property names within ShadowDom realms (or even more fine-grained scoping according to the latest specs)
 3. Support for lazy-loading of such functionality as needed.
+4. A declarative mapping similar to dependency injection.

 ### Use cases?